zzzprojects/docs/entityframework-classic.net/pages/features/delete-from-query.md

 A `DELETE` statement is built using the LINQ expression and directly executed in the database.

-This feature is provided by [Z.EntityFramework.Extensions](https://entityframework-extensions.net/) that are used by more than 2000 customers all over the world.
+This feature is provided by [Z.EntityFramework.Extensions](https://entityframework-extensions.net/) that is used by more than 2000 customers all over the world.

 ```csharp
 // DELETE all customers that are inactive